 Every video processing device has its own latency.

-Starting from the camera itself, there are different stages (sensor, image processing on chipset..) where some latency will be added, let's say between 2 and 3 frames in total (some cameras can be below than that but then prepare yourself to spend a lot of money!)
+Starting from the camera itself, there are different stages (sensor, image processing on chipset..) where some latency will be added.
+Generally speaking, this results in a latency of 2 to 3 frames between what happens in the real world and what comes out of the camera's output.
+Some cameras exist that offer even less latency, but these tend to cost a lot of money.

-Every millisecond counts, choose video processing devices that have low latency and minimize their number.
+Every millisecond counts, choose video processing devices that have low latency and minimize the total system delay.

 Frame or milliseconds?